stolostron/multicluster-global-hub/deploy/README.md

 ## Prerequisites

-1. Hub-of-Hubs ACM and Leaf Hub ACMs
+1. ACM to serve as Hub-of-Hubs and ACM Hubs to connect to Hub-of-Hubs
 1. The following command line tools installed:
     1. bash
     1. git